fabiannabil1/NutriGrowth/Readme.md

-Below is the English documentation you can include in your GitHub README.md file:

----

 # NG: Weight and Height Measurement System

 NG is a microcontroller-based system (compatible with Arduino, ESP8266, ESP32, or AVR boards) that integrates multiple sensors to measure weight and height.
 The system utilizes: